Skip to Main Content

 Cross-Border & US Coordination

-Experienced with sourcing props from both Mexican and US suppliers, managing cross-border logistics for international productions.
-Our props masters coordinate efficiently between Mexican workshops and Hollywood prop houses.
+Skilled with sourcing props from both Mexican and US suppliers, managing cross-border logistics for global shoots.
+Our props masters set up efficiently between Mexican workshops and Hollywood prop houses.

 04.